evidentlyai/evidently/README.md

 iris_frame = iris_data.frame
 ```

-Split the `DataFrame` into reference and current data.
+Split the `DataFrame` into reference and current.
 Run the **Data Stability** Test Suite that will automatically generate checks on column value ranges, missing values, etc. from the reference.
-Display the output in Jupyter notebook:
+Get the output in Jupyter notebook:

 ```python
 data_stability= TestSuite(tests=[